michaelshiloh/robotaPsyche/weeklySchedule.md

 Production Assignment:

+Reflect on last week's reading (*Reason* by Isaac Asimov)
+- Create a new directory named April19 in your Github repository
+- In that directory create a README.md
+- In that file write 3 topics for discussion inspired by the story

 Work on your final project, which is either a paper or a program:
 - Create a new folder called finalProject
 - In this folder create a README.md which describes very briefly your project